dreamking60/d3-start-to-finish-leanpub/manuscript/16 The build so far.md

     .then(dataIsReady);
 ```

-When the data loads D3 converts the CSV into an array of objects and calls `dataIsReady`.
-This assigns the array to the global variable `data`: `dataIsReady` also calls `update` which is responsible for creating the circles.
+When the data loads, D3 converts the CSV into an array of objects and calls `dataIsReady`.
+This assigns the array to the global variable `data`. `dataIsReady` also calls `update` which is responsible for updating the circles.

 `update` (`js/update.js`) starts by calling the `layout` function and assigning the output to `layoutData`: